AuDigitalHealth/lingo/docs/design/application-components.md

 ## OWL toolkit

-The OWL Toolkit is a library that enables conversion between SNOMED CT's tabular relationships format and OWL, and vice versa.
-Lingo use it to generate axioms that are then fed into the name generator.
+The OWL Toolkit is a library that enables conversion between SNOMED CT's tabular relationships format and OWL (the Web Ontology Language, which is used in clinical terminology to describe relationships between concepts), and vice versa.
+Lingo uses it to generate axioms that are then fed into the name generator (if connected).

 ## Sergio